September 1, 2023 by Deb Taylor, CEO

 About the Author:

-Senior Community Services, a local nonprofit with a mission to empower people as they age, through serving compassionately, connecting communities, and supporting independence.
+Deb Taylor is the CEO of Senior Community Services, a local nonprofit with a mission to empower people as they age, through serving compassionately, connecting communities, and supporting independence.